Full 2013 Ram 3500 Review

 The 2013 Ram 3500 is available with either rear-wheel or four-wheel drive.
 Dual rear wheels are standard, but buyers may choose single rear wheels as an option.

-A 5.7-liter V8 with 383 hp and 400 lb-ft of torque matched to a six-speed automatic is standard.
-Optional is the 6.7-liter Cummins turbodiesel inline-6 that churns out 350 hp and 660 lb-ft of torque with a six-speed manual transmission, or up to 385 hp and 850 lb-ft of torque with a six-speed automatic.
+A 5.7-liter gasoline V8 engine with 383 hp and 400 lb-ft of torque matched to a six-speed automatic transmission is standard.
+Optional is the Cummins 6.7-liter turbodiesel inline six-cylinder engine, which comes in three different states of tune.
+Equipped with an available six-speed manual transmission, it produces 350 hp and 660 lb-ft of torque.
+You can also get it with one of two different six-speed automatic transmissions: With the standard automatic, it makes 370 hp and 800 lb-ft of torque, while a heavy-duty Aisin automatic bumps those ratings up to 385 hp and 850 lb-ft of torque.

 The Cummins comes with a big-rig-like exhaust brake, an unusual feature for a factory pickup that provides additional stability and braking power when towing very heavy loads.
 Properly equipped, the Ram 3500 can tow up to 30,010 pounds.